 By Holly Benedict

-Dead in Small Doses is published by Compass Point Mysteries (435 pages, $16.95) and will be available online exclusively at http://www.Biblio.com.
+Dead by Happenstance is published by Compass Point Mysteries (326 pages, $15.95) and is available online directly from the publisher at www.QuincannonGroup.com/DelPlatoMysteries.html.

 John Dandola holds professional credentials as a novelist, screenwriter, playwright and historian.
 He frequently lectures and teaches.
 He also has worked very closely with regional museums, writing everything from formal histories and biographies to guidebooks and historical fiction.